HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 Prior Authorization Required

-Some covered service expenses (medical and behavioral health) require prior authorization.
+Some covered services (medical and behavioral health) require prior authorization.
 In general, network providers must obtain authorization from us prior to providing a service or supply to a member.
-However, there are some network eligible service expenses for which you must obtain the prior authorization.
+However, there are some network eligible expenses for which you must obtain the prior authorization.

 For services or supplies that require prior authorization, as shown on the Schedule of Benefits, you must obtain authorization from us before the member: